altendorfme/docker-classicpress/README.md

-# WordPress Docker Container
+# ClassicPress Docker Container

-Lightweight WordPress container with Nginx 1.26 & PHP-FPM 8.4 based on Alpine Linux.
+Lightweight ClassicPress container with Nginx 1.26 & PHP-FPM 8.4 based on Alpine Linux.

-_WordPress version currently installed:_ **6.7.2**
+_ClassicPress version currently installed:_ **2.4.1**

 * Used in production for many sites, making it stable, tested and up-to-date
 * Optimized for 100 concurrent users